Doctor of Nursing Practice

 The Doctor of Nursing Practice (DNP) is a practice focused doctorate that prepares professional nurses for scholarly practice.
 Our graduates are clinical and health system experts that create, reform and lead improvements in practice, policy, populations, organizations, and government.
-In addition to the traditional DNP-Post Master's Entry, Jefferson offers a DNP-Post Baccalaureate Entry.
+In addition to the traditional DNP-Clinical Practice, Jefferson offers a DNP-Post Baccalaureate Entry.
 Part time and full time plans of study are available.
 Enter our DNP Program and engage in inter-professional leadership across the health care continuum.
 Our nationally recognized, expert faculty will mentor you to design, implement and evaluate a year-long doctoral project aligned with your career interests and goals.